 What about Bokeh?

 An often used band-aid in Portrait Photography is to shoot with an open aperture.
-A wide open aperture with a “long lense” above 50mm allows a very shallow depth of field and blurs out the background to a great deal.
+A wide open aperture with a “long lens” above 50mm allows a very shallow depth of field and blurs out the background to a great deal.
 But the truth is, that it doesn’t compliment the picture.
-If the background is not working or complimenting your subject, blurring it out may make it less distracting, but you loose all the value of the layer behind the subject.
+If the background in Your Photography is not working or complimenting your subject, blurring it out may make it less distracting, but you lose all the value of the layer behind the subject.
 Either the image works, or it doesn’t but essentially cutting out a lot of space won’t make the picture better.
 So try to do it the right way in the first place without the need to fix it later.